codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/sso-setup-oauth2.md

 ### Prerequisites

-To successfully add an identity provider in Codefresh, you must configure settings both for the identity provider and in Codefresh.
+To successfully add an identity provider in CSDP, you must configure settings both for the identity provider and in CSDP.
 You need to:

 1. Configure your identity provider to provide SSO services to Codefresh.
 The configuration differs per identity provider.